Cockroach Lives In Woman's Ear For Days: How To Get A Bug Out Of A Kid's Ear?

 The Most Horrific Cockroach in Ear Story Ever…

-One night, Florida resident Katie Holley was jolted awake from deep sleep by a sensation that felt like “ice trickling in her ear,” reports the South China Morning Post.
+One night, Florida resident Katie Holley was jolted awake from a deep sleep by a sensation that felt like “ice trickling in her ear,” reports the South China Morning Post.

 Still half-asleep, she went to the bathroom and gently inserted a cotton bud in her left ear.
 It was then she felt something move.
 She explains that it was almost like whatever it was, was trying to burrow even deeper in her ear.